Aritra5077/Multi-Ticker-Volatility-Prediction/README.md

 - Built a supervised time series forecasting pipeline using multiple tickers.
 - Incorporated sentiment features (FinBERT and KeyBERT-based) along with price, technical, and derived indicators.
 - Applied lagged and rolling features per ticker to capture temporal dependencies.
+- Used **Granger Causality Analysis** to identify statistically significant predictive relationships between different features and tickers.
 - Benchmarked several models ranging from tree-based methods to deep learning architectures.
 - Evaluated models using MAE, RMSE and R² and rank them using a combined ranking strategy.
  ## Dataset